 Promoting your run:

-- You will be able to access a range of promotional assets, from week commencing 12 August, to help you plan ahead, join in and promote your run from 27 August.
-These assets will include a poster, press release and social media memes and copy.
-These will be available via the England Athletics MarketingHub and RunTogether Print Cloud.
+- You can access a range of promotional assets to help you plan ahead, join in and promote your run from 27 August.
+These assets include a poster, press release and social media memes and copy.
+These are available via the England Athletics MarketingHub and RunTogether Print Cloud.
 Click here for more details on how to access the assets.
 (PDF 160kB)

 - For more information about the #RunAndTalk campaign contact firstname.lastname@example.org